lelou6666/nimbus-docs/phantom/api.rst

 .. http:get:: /api/v1.0/launchconfigurations

-   List all launch configurations for the authenticated user
+   List all launch configurations known to the authenticated user

    :statuscode 200: no error